openstack/os-ken/doc/source/library_ovsdb_manager.rst

 OVSDB Manager library
 *********************

-Path: ``ryu.services.protocols.ovsdb``
+Path: ``os_ken.services.protocols.ovsdb``

 Introduction
 ============

-Ryu OVSDB Manager library allows your code to interact with devices speaking the OVSDB protocol.
+OS-Ken OVSDB Manager library allows your code to interact with devices speaking the OVSDB protocol.
 This enables your code to perform remote management of the devices and react to topology changes on them.

 Please note this library will spawn a server listening on the port 6640 (the IANA registered for OVSDB protocol), but does not initiate connections from controller side.
-Then, to make your devices connect to Ryu, you need to tell the controller IP address and port to your devices.
+Then, to make your devices connect to OS-Ken, you need to tell the controller IP address and port to your devices.

 .. code-block:: bash